daireto/sqlactive/docs/index.md

 [SQLActive](https://github.com/daireto/sqlactive) is a lightweight and asynchronous ActiveRecord-style wrapper for SQLAlchemy.
-Bring Django-like queries, automatic timestamps, nested eager loading, and serialization/deserialization for SQLAlchemy models.
+Brings Django-like queries, automatic timestamps, nested eager loading, and serialization/deserialization for SQLAlchemy models.

 Heavily inspired by